MarketSquare/robotframework-robocop/docs/external_rules.rst

 4. Using names and rule IDs different than already existing rules is recommended but in case of using the same ones, they will be overwritten.

-This is an example of the file with custom checker that asserts that no test have "Dummy" in the name:
+This is an example of the file with custom checker that asserts that no test have "Example" in the name:

 ..  code-block:: python
-    :caption: dummy.py
+    :caption: example.py

     from robocop.checkers import VisitorChecker
     from robocop.rules import Rule, RuleSeverity

     rules = {
-        "9999": Rule(rule_id="9999", name="dummy-in-name", msg="There is 'Dummy' in test case name", severity=RuleSeverity.WARNING)
+        "9999": Rule(rule_id="9999", name="example-in-name", msg="There is 'Example' in test case name", severity=RuleSeverity.WARNING)
     }

-    class NoDummiesChecker(VisitorChecker):
+    class NoExamplesChecker(VisitorChecker):
-        reports = ("dummy-in-name",)
+        reports = ("example-in-name",)

         def visit_TestCaseName(self, node):
-            if 'Dummy' in node.name:
+            if 'Example' in node.name:
-                self.report("dummy-in-name", node=node, col=node.name.find('Dummy'))
+                self.report("example-in-name", node=node, col=node.name.find('Example'))

 Rule parameters
 ---------------
 Rules can have configurable values.
 You need to specify them using RuleParam class and pass it as argument to Rule:

 ..  code-block:: python
-    :caption: dummy.py
+    :caption: example.py

     from robocop.checkers import VisitorChecker
     from robocop.rules import Rule, RuleParam, RuleSeverity